Photo credit: Stewart McPherson

 'Miss Charlotte' - Ballet Teacher

-Charlotte has danced for 27 years, in which time she has studied and completed all RAD Classical Ballet and Imperial Society of Teachers in Dancing (ISTD) Modern grades to Advanced 2.
+Charlotte started dancing aged 3 and has since studied and completed all RAD Classical Ballet and Imperial Society of Teachers in Dancing (ISTD) Modern grades to Advanced 2.
 Competing in Eisteddfod competitions for 11 years, Charlotte successfully performed and placed with many solo and group dances.

 Charlotte became a Registered Teacher with the RAD by completing the Certificate in Ballet Teaching Studies (CBTS).
 Following the completion of this in 2015 Charlotte has been teaching ballet in Bristol to pupils of all ages, from Baby Ballet classes through to Vocational classes.
 In 2018 Charlotte travelled to Pennsylvania, USA to work as Head of Dance at an American summer programme.